Zedran/uv/README.md

 ## Introduction

-UV is an app written in Go that checks the current level of UV radiation measured on the UV Index scale.
+UV is a command line application written in Go that checks the current level of UV radiation measured on the UV Index scale.

 ## Setup